JohnDTill/Forscape/README.md

 ## Contributing

+Creating solid design foundations is a current challenge, but this work is interesting and anyone who is willing to tolerate a bit of ambiguity between prototype and production code may enjoy contributing.
+Forscape development is about learning, having fun, and embracing the Neumann architecture.

-Feel free to report any bugs in the issue tracker and message me about feature requests or general design discussion.
-Tests are run automatically and required to pass before merging to main.
+Progress and feature ideas are tracked in a [Jira board](https://forscape.atlassian.net/jira/software/c/projects/FOR/boards/1) and backlog.
+Tests are run automatically by GitHub runners and required to pass before merging to main.
+There is no official communication outlet yet -- feel free to reach out to me directly with questions or interest.

+There is no documentation yet, either user or design docs.
+[Crafting Interpreters](http://www.craftinginterpreters.com/) is an excellent programming-languages primer and instant classic for anyone wanting to experiment with languages.

 [![C++ Integration Tests (ubuntu-latest gcc)](https://github.com/JohnDTill/Forscape/actions/workflows/cpp_integration_tests.yml/badge.svg)](https://github.com/JohnDTill/Forscape/actions/workflows/cpp_integration_tests.yml)